IIHF: NHL has time to change Olympics decision

 The issue with a last-minute change of plan before next February's Games is housing.

-"The problem is that the NHL always takes a large number of guests" Fasel said, according to the German newspaper Kölner Stadt-Anzeiger.
+"The problem is that the NHL always takes a large number of guests" Fasel said, according to the German newspaper Kolner Stadt-Anzeiger.
 "In Vancouver we had between 600 and 800 and in Sochi over 400.
 In South Korea, it would be similar.
 Gangneung does not have extra hotel rooms.
 We can only release these capacities by the end of June, at the latest mid-July."

 The NHL had been looking for concessions from the IOC and/or the NHL Players' Association to make participation worthwhile for some owners who are frustrated by shutting down their league every four years during the Olympics.